sterbini/madxp/README.md

 python -c "import madxp; madxp.madx2md('myMadxFile.madx','myMadxFile.md')"
 ```

-In the following we print the myMadxFile.md
+As an example, in the following we print the myMadxFile.md

 ## Introduction
  In this example we are going to solve a simple FODO lattice.